iiab/iiab/roles/calibre-web/README.rst

 ------------------

-Please back up the entire folder ``/library/calibre-web`` before upgrading — as it contains your Calibre-Web content **and** settings!
+Please back up the entire folder ``/library/calibre-web`` before upgrading — as it contains your Calibre-Web content **and** configuration settings!

 Upgrading
 ---------

-Reinstalling Calibre-Web automatically upgrades to the latest version if your Internet-in-a-Box (IIAB) is online.
+"Reinstalling" Calibre-Web automatically installs the latest version — if your Internet-in-a-Box (IIAB) is online.

-But first: back up your content **and** settings, as explained above.
+But first: back up your content **and** configuration settings, as explained above.

 **Also move your /library/calibre-web/config/app.db AND/OR
 /library/calibre-web/metadata.db out of the way — if you're sure you want to